A Local’s Guide to the Castle District

 Although located outside of the Castle District, Dobrá trafika is a great place to sit down and reward yourself with some refreshment after descending from Hradčany to Malá Strana (the Lesser Town).
 As the Czech title suggests, Dobrá trafika is officially a newsstand/tobacco shop – no, I don’t want to encourage you to inhale tobacco fumes.
 When you enter the small shop you might wonder, if this is the right place.
 Trust me – it is!
 Besides the newspapers, tram tickets, cigars, and postcards offered, you can get a cup of delicious coffee, a glass of wine or beer, of course, as well as some snacks.
 You just need to continue towards the back of the shop, where you will find two cosy rooms with a bar and as a bonus, there is also a small garden with tables in a courtyard.
 They have a good variety of teas, but also wine and local beer.
 If you’re lucky, there might also be a live concert.
 Prices are very reasonable, so sit back and enjoy.
 Not bad for just a tobacco shop, eh?

-TIP: If you want to get a good start on the Castle District, try our popular Prague Discovery tour that will take you through the royal garden to the castle itself.
+TIP: If you want to get a good start on the Castle District, try our popular Prague City Highlights Tour that will take you through the royal garden to the castle itself.
 Once there, you can further explore the less-known areas by yourself.
 Ask your guide for directions, they will be more than happy to help!

 June 7, 2021